k-hat/Pong/Readme.txt

 The network output files are quite large, from 20-30mb.
 Though they can be much smaller with any type of zip compresssion.

+The file "30 second simulation with test.exe" creates a network for 30 seconds, then tests it.
+The output files can be used to see the results.

 ----- Code Structure -----